aneze/Javascript-Interview-Questions/README.md

 ### How to Use This List

 This list is designed to help you prepare for JavaScript interviews in a simple and practical way.
-Each question includes a clear answer to help you understand the concept, not just memorize it.
+Each question includes a clear explanation to help you build a strong understanding of the concepts and improve your problem solving skills.

 | No. | Question |
 |---:|---|